Boycott Giller campaign logo

 FAQs

+Yes, the boycott continues as long as the Giller prize retains Indigo Books and the Azrieli foundation as sponsors.
 Toronto Writers Against the War on Gaza has made a useful primer on our expanded Boycott Giller targets, including Indigo and the Azrieli Foundation.

 Both Indigo Books and the Azrieli Foundation materially contribute to the Israeli occupation of Palestine.
 Indigo’s CEO Heather Reisman and her husband Gerry Schwartz support “lone soldiers” in the Israeli military—non-Israeli citizens volunteering for the Israeli Occupation Forces— through their HESEG Foundation.
 Despite the fact that supporting non-Israelis joining its military violates Canada Revenue Agency (CRA) charity rules, public subsidies account for as much as 90 per cent of the nearly $200 million Reisman and Schwartz have used to fund lone soldiers of Israel’s military occupation.